-Do I have to invest my HSA?
+Must I invest my HSA?

 No, investing the funds in your HSA is optional.

 The investment feature is flexible and allows you to invest a portion of your account balance.
 You must have a minimum cash balance of $500 in your HSA before you can begin investing your money.
 The HSA investment feature is designed to promote savings for future health care expenses.
-Reimbursements from your HSA for current health care expenses can only be taken from amounts that are not invested.
+Reimbursements from your HSA for current health care expenses can only be taken only from amounts that are not invested.